Case Study

 Solutions

-With early engagement A²O supported the scheme’s feasibility throughout pre-construction, ensuring that the mast climber, nico rail and scaffolding were sufficient for the programme.
+With early engagement A²O supported the scheme’s feasibility throughout pre-construction, ensuring that the mast climber, Niko rail and scaffolding were sufficient for the programme.

 A²O organised Just-in-Time deliveries, all requiring HIABs and a full-time traffic marshall.